oracle-livelabs/oci/oci-multicloud-connectivity/verify-connectivity/verify-connectivity.md

 ### Prerequisites

-* All tasks completed from Lab 1, 2, 3 and 4
-* Permissions to deploy modify the VCN route table
+* Tasks from the previous labs are completed.

 ### Video Walkthrough